Oneflow-Inc/oneflow/docs/source/distributed.rst

     x_global = x.to_global(placement=placement, sbp=sbp)
     x_global.shape

-Redistribute Global Tensor
+Redistribute `Global Tensor`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Redistributing a global tensor means moving its data to another device group (or placement), or changing its data distribution (or SBP) across the group, or both at the same time.
-The redistributed tensor is still a global tensor.
+Redistributing a `Global Tensor` means moving its data to another device group (or placement), or changing its data distribution (or SBP) across the group, or both at the same time.
+The redistributed tensor is still a `Global Tensor`.

 ::